collectiveidea/audited/README.md

 ## Supported ORMs

-In a previous life, Audited was ActiveRecord-only.
-Audited will now audit models for the following backends:
+Audited is currently ActiveRecord-only.
+In a previous life, Audited worked with MongoMapper.
+Use the [4.2-stable branch](https://github.com/collectiveidea/audited/tree/4.2-stable) if you need MongoMapper.

-* ActiveRecord
-* MongoMapper

 ## Installation